Quantum and Mixed Quantum Classical Dynamics in Photochemistry

 This school aims to introduce state-of-the-art methodologies for the simulation of excited state dynamics, following the evolution in time of photoinitiated reactions, which is one of the priority topics of this call.
 The school introduces tools to both efficiently and accurately model potential energy surfaces, as well as propagate the (quantum and semi-classical) nuclear dynamics relevant for a given photophysical or photochemical process.

-The techniques covered form the basis to characterise excited state processes, which are essential to understand photophysical and/or photochemical events initiated upon radiation exposure, as well as their time evolution.
+The techniques introduced in the school form the basis to characterise excited state processes, which are essential to understand photophysical and/or photochemical events initiated upon radiation exposure, as well as their time evolution.
 These important processes cover areas ranging from biology/medicine to physical/material science and energy conversion, and the tools provided in this school are meant to aid the students in tackling them.
 This for example may include the development of new nano-materials profiting from efficient and reversible photochemical reactions (photoswitches, microreactors) or the monitoring of ultrafast (femto to attosecond) charge migration and charge transfer events in ionised systems, which have grown exponentially in the last two decades.
 Furthermore, complex photo-processes as those outlined above often feature multiple competing mechanisms, where the time-dependent models here introduced can provide relative yields and their associated timings that help discern them.

 Beyond the excited state, fundamental ground state processes such as dissociation, ionization or triplet state formation (i.e. reactivity in the atmosphere and in the interstellar space) usually involve open-shell electronic states that require computational protocols like those introduced in this course for their study.